Knowledge base

 - …or email alias (example:

-aa@instead ofanna.alpha@) including special aliases. - … either a synonym domain (example:
+aa@instead ofanna.alpha@) including special aliases. - … or synonymous domains (example:

 @short-dom.xyzinstead of@my-super-long-domain.xyz).